This is a guest post from Grace Austin of Extreme Nomads.

 But be warned, you most likely will need to have your papers stamped when entering the country if you plan on doing onward travel, so make sure to double and triple check at customs upon arrival.

 Travelling with a dog from Thailand to Europe can seem like a stressful affair, but once you break down the steps and tackle them one by one, it’s not so bad.
 Just remember to get (in order):

 - A microchip

-- Rabies vaccine and pet passport
+- Rabies vaccine and pet passport or certificate

 - Titre test

-- Health cert and export license
+- Health certificate and export license

 And if you’re still feeling lost, there’s a phenomenal support team available for hire at Relo4Paws who will take the entire process off your hands.

 Grace is an outdoor adventure addict, fluffy woofer lover, and blogger at Extreme Nomads.
 Having spent two years living in Thailand and subsequently moving her rescue doggo over to her home base in Ireland, her future travel plans are set to include her pup from now on.